Get More from YOUR Membership

 Enjoy local nursery discounts.
 View exclusive webinars.
 Take public programs at special member rates.

-Check out the local nurseries throughout the region that participate in our Nursery Connections program, offering exclusive discounts to Native Plant Trust members (first box, below).
+- Local nurseries throughout the region that participate in our Nursery Connections program, offering exclusive discounts to Native Plant Trust members ( see first box, below).

-Browse our members-only on-demand webinar library in the bottom box on this page.
+- Our members-only, on-demand webinar library awaits browsing in the bottom box on this page.

 For upcoming member events, visit our Member Events page or Events calendar, using the "members" filter.
 Please check that the event description includes your level of membership.